Agnes Water, Queensland: History

 Prior to European settlement Agnes Water was home to the Meerooni tribe who form the southern part of the Gurang nation.

-The town of Agnes Water takes its name from pastoral holding first leased by Daniel Clowes in 1883, which he named after the coastal schooner Agnes, which was lost at sea in the area.
+The town of Agnes Water takes its name from a pastoral holding first leased by Daniel Clowes in 1883, which he named after the coastal schooner Agnes, which was lost at sea in the area.
 The schooner left Bustard Head on 15 June 1873, en route from Mackay to Brisbane.
 Daniel Clowes remained there until his death in 1891.
 The gravestones of Clowes and his wife are near the present township.

 There was saw milling in the locality in the 1890s and the wide beach was a popular venue, particularly as buggies could be driven onto the beach.
 It became a holiday destination, and weekend residences were built, notably on Round Hill where the Town of 1770 was officially named in 1936.
 The population grew slowly initially but gained momentum in the 1980s and 1990s driven by the "sea change" phenomenon.

 Agnes Water State School was opened on 29 January 1990.